DirkieDurky/dirc/README.md

 bool flag = true;
 ```

 Later, this variable may be referred to by the given name.
-This example prints it:
+This example outs it:
 ```
-print(x);
+out(x);
 ```

 ## Memory Management and Pointers